32bitkid/mpeg/README.md

 # mpeg

-A pure golang implementation of an MPEG-2 decoder for educational purposes.
+Package mpeg provides an implementation of an  experimental pure golang implementation of an MPEG-2 decoder.
+It is intended as an educational look at some of the patterns and algorithms involved in the ubiquitous technology of video compression.

 ## Roadmap
 - [ ] MPEG-2 Transport Stream (TS) Support